How to Backtest a cBot¶

 In this article and its corresponding video, we would like to discuss how you can backtest a cBot.
 You will learn where you can access backtesting, how you can configure backtesting settings, and how you can interpret the results of backtesting.

-In brief, cBots are fully customizable trading robots that you can configure to perform various trading actions when encountering certain market movements and events (e.g., MACD crossovers).
+cBots are fully customisable trading robots that you can configure to perform various trading actions when encountering certain market movements and events (e.g., MACD crossovers).

 However, when coding a cBot, it may be challenging to get everything right on the first try.
 In most cases, you would want to refine a cBot before letting it trade on your behalf.